oroinc/documentation/install_upgrade/installation_quick_start_dev/service/installation_via_UI.rst

      		* provide a driver (either MySQL or PostgreSQL),
      		* enter the database server host and port,
-     		* enter the database name (*Name*), user name and password for OroCommerce authentication with the database server.
+     		* enter the database name (*Name*), user name and password for OroCRM authentication with the database server.
-     		* For re-installation, specify whether OroCommerce should remove the existing database table contents.
+     		* For re-installation, specify whether OroCRM should remove the existing database table contents.
 Available options are *None*, *Application Tables*, *All Tables*.
 The default value is *None*.

      b) In *System settings*, specify the system language and the secret for OAuth 2 client authorization.
-     c) In *Web settings*, provide the prefix that will be attached to the application URL to access the OroCommerce configuration and administration application (backend).
+     c) In *Web settings*, provide the prefix that will be attached to the application URL to access the OroCRM configuration and administration application (backend).
-     d) In *Mailer settings*, select the transport for the emails OroCommerce will be sending.
+     d) In *Mailer settings*, select the transport for the emails OroCRM will be sending.
 Available options are *PHP mail*, *SMTP*, and *sendmail*.
 When you select the *SNMP*, please, provide the following mail server connection details: host, port, encryption (None, SSL, TLS), user name, and password.
      e) In the *Websocket connection*, set up your web service network configuration: service bind address and port, WS backend and frontend host/post.

    Once you are happy with the information you have provided, click **Next**.